tleepa/update-tools/README.md

 ## Prerequisites

-Should be working with Python 3.6+ (although not tested with versions older than 3.10), with additional libraries:
+Should be working with Python 3.8+, with additional libraries:

 - jinja2
 - pyyaml
 - requests

-that can be installed via `pip install -r requirements.txt`.
+that can be installed via `pip install --user -r requirements.txt`.

 As for other dependencies:

 - any tool being used in the configuration file should be installed
 - any directory being used in the configuration file should exist
+- proper permissions for any command executed from configuration file
 - createrepo - installed if managing rpm files
 - local repository configured in dnf, e.g.: